 MOD

-5.530 In Regions 1 and 3, the use of the band 21.4-22 GHz by the broadcasting-satellite service is subject to the provisions of Resolution 525 (Rev.WRC-07).
-(WRC-07)
+5.530 In Regions 1 and 3, the use of the band 21.4-22 GHz by stations in services other than the broadcasting-satellite service shall not cause harmful interference to nor claim protection from stations in the broadcasting-satellite service operating in accordance with the Table of Frequency Allocations.
+No. 9.11 does not apply.
+In Region 2, No. 9.11 shall apply.
+(WRC-12)

 MOD

-APPENDIX 5 (Rev.WRC-07)
+APPENDIX 5 (Rev.WRC-12)